50+ Essential SaaS Statistics and Industry Trends for 2026

 What is the current size of the SaaS market?

-The global SaaS market is valued at approximately $315 billion in 2025 and is projected to reach $908 billion by 2030, representing an 18.7% compound annual growth rate.
-North America accounts for 45% of global SaaS revenue, with enterprise SaaS representing 62% of the total market value.
+The global SaaS market is valued at approximately $315 billion in 2025 and is projected to reach $908 billion by 2030, representing an 18.7% CAGR.
+North America accounts for 45% of global SaaS revenue, with enterprise SaaS representing 62% of total market value.
+The Asia‑Pacific region leads growth projections with a 22% CAGR.

 How much SaaS license waste exists in enterprises?

-51% of SaaS licenses purchased by enterprises go unused - the highest waste rate ever recorded.
-The average enterprise wastes approximately $18 million annually on unused or underutilized licenses.
+51% of SaaS licenses purchased by enterprises go unused — the highest waste rate ever recorded.
+The average enterprise wastes approximately $18 million annually.
 Only 49% of SaaS users are "active" (logged in within the past 30 days), and 23% of licenses show zero usage.

 How much do companies spend on SaaS?

-The average enterprise spends $52 million annually on SaaS applications, representing approximately $4,200 per employee.
-SaaS now accounts for 70% of total software spending in the average enterprise.
-The top 5 vendors typically account for 45-55% of total SaaS spend, with the remainder distributed across 280+ other applications.
+The average enterprise spends $52 million annually on SaaS applications, representing approximately $4,200 per employee ($5,607 average in 2024).
+SaaS now accounts for 70% of total software spending.
+The top 5 vendors typically account for 45–55% of total SaaS spend.

 What is shadow IT, and how prevalent is it?

 Shadow IT refers to SaaS applications used without IT approval or visibility.
-Research indicates 30-40% of enterprise SaaS applications are shadow IT, and 67% of employees use tools not officially sanctioned by IT.
-Shadow IT subscriptions cost the average enterprise $3.5-5 million annually in untracked spending.
+30–40% of enterprise SaaS applications are shadow IT, and 67% of employees use tools not officially sanctioned by IT.
+Shadow IT subscriptions cost the average enterprise $3.5–5 million annually.
+69% of IT professionals identify shadow IT as a top concern.

 How effective is SaaS management at reducing costs?